DarkLotus8000/Rebuild-H.Cache.bin/README.md

 Select **all active `B.Cache.*.bin!E_<hash>` files for one Warframe build** and drag them together directly onto `rebuild_hcache.py`.

-Do **not** drag only `B.Cache.Windows.bin` if you want a complete H.Cache. `H.Cache.bin` also references the active DirectX and language manifests, so include the active `B.Cache.*` file for every logical manifest used by that build.
+Do **not** drag only `B.Cache.Windows.bin` if you want a complete H.Cache.bin. `H.Cache.bin` also references the active DirectX and language manifests, so include the active `B.Cache.*` file for every logical manifest used by that build.

 For example, a build may include: